-AN ORDINANCE OF THE VILLAGE COUNCIL OF BAL HARBOUR VILLAGE, FLORIDA AMENDING CHAPTER 21 "ZONING," ARTICLE I "IN GENERAL," ARTICLE II
+AN ORDINANCE OF THE VILLAGE COUNCIL OF BAL HARBOUR VILLAGE, FLORIDA AMENDING CHAPTER 21 "ZONING," ARTICLE I "IN GENERAL," ARTICLE II "ADMINISTRATION," AND ARTICLE V "OFF-STREET PARKING FACILITIES" OF THE CODE OF ORDINANCES; PROVIDING FOR CONFLICTS, SEVERABILITY, INCLUSION IN THE CODE, AND FOR AN EFFECTIVE DATE.

-"ADMINISTRATION," AND ARTICLE V "OFF-STREET PARKING FACILITIES" OF THE CODE OF ORDINANCES; PROVIDING FOR CONFLICTS, SEVERABILITY, INCLUSION IN THE CODE, AND FOR AN EFFECTIVE DATE.
-Issue: Should the Local Planning Agency recomm Ordinance amending Chapter 21 "Zoning" re The Bal Harbour Experience: ☐ Beautiful Environment ☐ Safety ☐ Modernized Public Facilities/Infrastructure ☐ Destination & Amenities ☐ Unique & Elegant ☐ Resiliency & Sustainable Community ☐ Other: Item Summary / Recommendation: Early last year, the Village began to address Coupdating or addressed matters of concern to the These additional Code revisions are being recorded provisions.
-These initial Code amendmen definition of Floor Area Ratio (FAR), Site Plan suand driveway designs.
-In light of the growing trend of further state proving trend of the growing trend of me quality of life of our residents. mmended to continue to update "outdated" t proposals are general Code updates to the ubmittal requirements and off-street parking review our zoning code and make the necessary address resiliency where needed and imple community and the quality of life of our residen amendments to bring them up to standards, ment protections to the character of our The Village Council unanimously approved the proposed Ordinance on First Reading at th February 20, 2023 regular council meeting.
-It is recommended that the proposed Ordinance b approved on Second Reading after considering the recommendation of the Local Plannin Agency on March 5, 2024.
+IN THE CODE, AND FOR AN EFFECTIVE DATE.
+Issue: Should the Village Council adopt the Orderegulations? dinance amending Chapter 21 "Zoning" The Bal Harbour Experience: $oxed{oxed}$ Beautiful Environment $oxed{\Box}$ Safety ☐ Modernized Public Facilities/Infrastructure ☐ Destination & Amenities ☐ Unique & Elegant ☐ Resiliency & Sustainable Community ☐ Other: Item Summary / Recommendation: Early last year, the Village began to address Coupdating or addressed matters of concern to the These additional Code revisions are being reconced provisions.
+These initial Code amendment definition of Floor Area Ratio (FAR), Site Plan stand driveway designs. he quality of life of our residents. ommended to continue to update "outdated" on the proposals are general Code updates to the In light of the growing trend of further state preemption laws, it is advisable to continue to review our zoning code and make the necessary amendments to bring them up to standards, address resiliency where needed and implement protections to the character of our community and the quality of life of our residents.
+The Village Council unanimously approved the proposed Ordinance on First Reading at the February 20, 2023 regular council meeting.
+It is recommended that the proposed Ordinance be approved on Second Reading after considering the recommendation of the Local Planning Agency on March 5, 2024.
 THE ADMINISTRATION RECOMMENDS APPROVAL OF THIS ORDINANCE.